Hero background

 About section

-In Nakuru, many children grow up in families with limited resources, where both parents often work all day just to guarantee the bare minimum.
+In Nakuru, many children grow up in families with limited resources, where both parents often work all day to make ends meet.

-That is why community centres exist: safe spaces where children from just a few months old to six years old can spend their days receiving care, play and their first educational activities.
+That's where the community centres come in: safe spaces where children from a few months to six years old can spend the day, getting care, play and the first steps of learning.

-The project grew out of the concrete need to strengthen these centres, offering support to local educators and more attention to children at a crucial stage of development.
+The project came about from a real need to strengthen these centres, supporting the local educators and giving the children more attention at a crucial stage of their development.

-As a participant, you will step into their daily routine: you will accompany them through simple but fundamental activities such as songs, games, drawing, reading time or lunch.
-You will bring presence, affection and stimulation that truly make a difference for many of them.
+As a participant, you'll be part of their everyday: joining simple but important activities like songs, games, drawing, story time or lunch.
+You'll bring presence, warmth and small moments that make a difference for many of them.

 Why participate